tencentyun/intlcloud-documents/API/API 3.0/视频服务/直播/live-2018-08-01_intl/直播流管理相关接口/查询推过流的流列表_intl.md

 API request domain name: live.tencentcloudapi.com.

-This API returns the list of the stream that has been pushed.
+This API returns the list of the stream that has been published.

 Default API request rate limit: 500 requests/second.